[4DOS.INFO]

 • MS-DOS Version Info Short MS-DOS Version history

-• Books about DOS List of available books about DOS
+• Books about DOS List of available books about DOS from Amazon.

 • Books about Win CL List of books about the Windows command line